thegworld/gtx-browser/styleguide/c++/c++.md

 ## Platform-specific code

-To `#ifdef` code for specific platforms, use the macros defined in `build/build_config.h` and in the Chromium build config files, not other macros set by specific compilers or build environments (e.g. `WIN32`).
+To `#ifdef` code for specific platforms, use the macros defined in `build/build_config.h` and in the GTx Browser build config files, not other macros set by specific compilers or build environments (e.g. `WIN32`).

 Place platform-specific #includes in their own section below the "normal"